miguelmota/wos/README.md

 $ wos
 ```

 You can manually set network capture interface card, as well as the SSID and password of the network.
 Those are required in order to decrypt packets on a secured network such as WPA.
+Remember, *you can only capture on the same network you are connected to!*.

 ```bash
 $ wos -i en0 --ssid='HomeWifi' --pass='d4Pazsw0rD'